-5.2.16 Personal AppearanceStaff members represent the Church and should therefore maintain a professional appearance, and observe good habits of grooming and personal hygiene.
+5.2.16 Dress Code and Personal AppearanceStaff members represent the Church and should therefore maintain a professional appearance, and observe good habits of grooming and personal hygiene.
 Modesty is one of the cardinal virtues, accordingly, suitably conservative

 business attire must be worn at archdiocesan locations/worksites, all work areas, and offsite while conducting archdiocesan business.
 Tattoos should be covered up, hair color must be natural (black, blonde, brown, grey, red, white) and hair styles should avoid extremes.